gryveronika/2DUnet_mediannerveSeg/README.md

 #### Config

    - **File:** `config.py`
-   - **Purpose:** This file includes definitions of number of classes, number of unet-levels etc. This file is usually not runned, but imported in other files.
+   - **Purpose:** This file includes definitions of number of classes, number of unet-levels etc. This file is usually not ran, but imported in other files.

 #### Source code folder

-   - **Purpose:** The folder includes a training function + class definitions such as U-Net and DiceLoss + postprocessing (keep_largest_regions.py) not currently used.
+   - **Purpose:** The folder includes a training function + class definitions such as convLSTM+U-Net and DiceLoss.

 #### Plot code folder